peterzhukovsky/imaging_transcriptomics/README.md

 This script uses a PLS regression to identify genes with similar spatial expression brain maps to the MRI brain maps.

+**network_vizAHBA.m**
+This script derives a colormap that can be used with the HCP parcellation to create brain map visuals using freesurfer

+**PET_receptors.m**
+This script tests for spatial associations between brain maps of PET receptor binding and MRI brain maps.